 Create a blog.
 Just start writing what you learn and link to sources.
 Use social media that connects to your colleagues to promote it.
 Make sure it’s all professional.
 (No party pictures.)

 Give speeches.
 Join Toastmasters.
 Talk in front of civic groups about your area of expertise.
 This will build a reputation that can work its way back to your company.
 It also gives you valuable experience for the day your boss says, “We need you to give a five-minute presentation on why we need to take this seriously.”

 Share source material with coworkers and supervisors.
 When something pops up that you think will interest someone, e-mail them a link.
 Hand them a print out or copy of a magazine article.
 Help them understand what you know.

 Display info at your workstation.
 Put a file on your desk labeled with the field you’re studying.
 It becomes an opening for you to explain what you know when they ask about it.
 Books and magazines serve the same purpose.

 No knowledge is wasted.
 You’ve probably learned a lot that helps you do your job better.
 If that isn’t enough, you may be able to find another employer who will value your expertise.
 Or it’s possible you’ve learned enough to become a consultant in the field.

 Popular search terms for this article:

-how to become an expert, become an expert, how to become an expert at something, becoming an expert, how to become expert, how to become a expert, how to become expert in programming, become expert, how to become an expert in something, how do you become an expert
+how to become an expert, become an expert, how to become an expert at something, becoming an expert, how to become expert, how to become a expert, how to become expert in programming, how will you become an expert at what you do, become expert, how to become an expert in something